 By 1880, the family had moved to Western, Buffalo County, NE.
 They did not remain there long.
 By 1885, they had moved to Iowa to Fremont County.
 How long they lived there, I’m not certain.
 But by 1900, John had purchased land near present day Hendley, Furnas County, NE.
 They lived on the homestead for the next twelve years, eventually selling thie land and following their son George south to Oklahoma where they lived until John Wesley’s death in 1919.

 After her husband’s death, Minnie moved to Long Beach, CA to live with her widowed sister, Kathrine McBride.
 She remained with her sister until her own passing in 1934.
 Minnie was laid to rest in St. John’s Catholic cemetery, a part of Fairview Cemetery in Cambridge, Furnas County, NE.
 John was buried there, and possibly Abbie.
 Her name is listed on the family tombstone, but the family did not reside in the area at the time of her death, so I have to wonder if she is indeed in the family plot.

 Wildrick Family Plot: at what point did John Wesley drop the second “L”, and why?

 I love how the sun hit the stone through the trees.
 It looked like little dancing orbs and made me feel like they were with us.

 So what drives a person to leave everything they know?
-A little bit of wanderlust, a want for adventure, to see and settle unbroken ground.
+A little bit of wanderlust, a want for adventure, to see and settle unbroken ground?
 And how brave they would’ve been going into the unknown.
-But that’s what the American Dream is all about.
+But that’s what the American Dream was all about.